Dexter Industries: Lego Sensors

-Dexter Industries produces a flexible motion sensor, a pressure sensor, a temperature sensors, a solar sensor, a GPS sensor, a XBee radio sensor, and others.
+Dexter Industries produces a flexible motion sensor, a pressure sensor, a temperature sensors, a solar sensor, a GPS sensor, an XBee radio sensor, and others.

 Flexible Sensor

 The dFlex is the flexible sensor available from Dexter Industries.
 This sensor measures the bend of the sensor and records mechanical motion. dFlex is the newest product from Dexter Industries and is reviewed on several robotics blogs.

 Temperature Sensors

 For the temperature sensors, there are two versions: an open version and a protected version.
 The sensors come with a two meter long cord.
 The temperature sensors are thermistor-based; they are read as an analog sensor by the NXT.

 Pressure Sensor

 The dPressure sensor is made specifically for the Lego NXT Mindstorms system.
 It is capable of measuring up to 250 kPa (30 psi) and 500 kPa (70 psi) of pressure and gauge vacuum.

 Solar Sensor

 For the dSolar sensor, there are two 9V versions with different wattages: a 2W and a 4W model, both of which can power the NXT system or a user's robot.
 Dexter Industries also produces three additional adapters that relate to the solar sensor.
 The first is an optional capacitor bank that serves as a mini-battery; it provides continuous power for NXT projects if the system runs under a shadow or cloud.
 Second, there is an adapter that allows three solar panels to be plugged in simultaneously; this can provide up to 750 mA at 10 volts.
 The third adapter is a battery pack that can recharge the NXT battery pack utilizing solar power.